Trump vs. Harris? In Florida, abortion is the biggest question on the ballot.

 Lately, however, abortion foes seem to be finding their footing in fighting back.
 And as shock over the Supreme Court’s ruling fades and the patchwork of state abortion laws becomes the “new normal,” it may become harder for abortion-rights activists to challenge it.

 As such, Florida’s vote next month presents a key test of whether abortion-rights measures can still draw floods of voters to the polls, even in red states – or if the energy around that issue is waning.
 Recent polls have shown the Senate race here tightening, with national Democrats infusing cash into their effort to defeat GOP Sen. Rick Scott.
 Democratic nominee Debbie Mucarsel-Powell, who’s still an underdog, has made protecting abortion rights a centerpiece of her campaign.
-Some Floridians may choose to split their votes, backing Republicans for president and senator, but voting “yes” on the measure known as Amendment 4.
+Some Floridians may choose to split their votes, backing Republicans for president and senator but voting yes on the measure known as Amendment 4.

-“I can see a sizable portion of Republican women voting ‘yes,’” says Susan MacManus, a veteran Florida political analyst.
+“I can see a sizable portion of Republican women voting yes,” says Susan MacManus, a veteran Florida political analyst.

 But, she adds, the opposition TV ads are “quite good,” and growing activism from Catholic and other religious organizations is bolstering that side.
 “Church people are high turnout voters,” Ms. MacManus says.
 The Latino vote is another key battleground, with both faith-based and secular activists doing outreach for and against the measure.

-The impact of Hurricane Helene – and the looming threat of another hurricane – has added even more uncertainty, as large swaths of the state are focused on cleanup and restoring basic services.
+The impact of Hurricane Helene – and the looming threat of another hurricane – has added even more uncertainty, as large swaths of the state are focused on cleanup and the restoration of basic services.
 Some polling places have been damaged, and voters in affected areas may not receive mail-in ballots.

 Ten abortion measures on state ballots this fall

-Note: Editor’s note: This article was updated Oct.
-7, the date of its initial publication, with the latest status on judicial review of Georgia’s six-week abortion ban.